ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 4. Translate all sentences step by step.
 5. The translated sentences will be approved after being checked by me.

+**Note: If you do not see the language you want to translate in the list.
+Contact me by joining our discord server. (ismail#8888)**

 | Language           | Completed | Lang Code | Translation Page                                                                                           | Translator     |
 |--------------------|:-----------:|:-----------:|:------------------------------------------------------------------------------------------------------------:|----------------|
 | English            | ✔️        | en        | en.json | BOT Benson     |